atan009/vimrc/README.md

 Pathogen | simple plugin installation package

 #####Modifications:
-If the user wants to remove a plugin, just remove the directory of that plugin in the bundle directory.
-If the user wants to add a plugin, the first thing to do is to check whether the new plugin is compatible with the other plugins.
+If you want to remove a plugin, just remove the directory of that plugin in the bundle directory.
+If you want to add a plugin, the first thing to do is to check whether the new plugin is compatible with the other plugins.
 If it is, simply install it by following the installation directions given by the creator.
-Depending on the plugin, the user may need to modify the `.vimrc` file to fit the plugins needs.
+Depending on the plugin, you may need to modify the `.vimrc` file to fit the plugins needs.

 ###Plugin #0 - Pathogen:
 --------------------------